JesusHigueraSKY/Jesus/README.md

 Class User:
 Purpose:
 It represents the users of the system, who will be owners of the credit cards.
-This class centralizes basic user information, such as name and address.
+This class centralizes basic user information, such as name and age.

 Class Transaction:
 Purpose: